orcada-io/guides/website/docs/software/raspberry-pi-os.md

 ## Raspberry Pi Desktop

-The Raspberry Pi Desktop image includes the Raspberry Pi Desktop, as well as most of the recommended software that comes with Raspberry Pi OS, for any PC or Apple Mac computer.
+The Raspberry Pi Desktop image includes the Raspberry Pi Desktop.

 This is the operating system image that the Cardano **Cold** node (Raspberry Pi 400) will use.